rossta/afterburn/README.markdown

 * Display Lead Time (LT), where LT is the time that has passed between a given number of cards (features) in WIP take to reach COMPLETED
-* Display Throughput, where throughput is the number of cards that reach COMPLETED within the given internal
+* Display Throughput, where throughput is the number of cards that reach COMPLETED within the given interval
 * Display Cycle Time (CT), where CT is the amount of time it take to complete a card; CT is the inverse of Throughput
 * Display WIP Total (WT), where WT is the total number of cards in progress at a given time